Skip to contents

 limit

 Default = 100,000 (maximum).
-Set limit to the number of records requested for each element in synonyms.list from each aggregator.
+Set limit to the number of records requested for each element in synonyms.list from GBIF.

 Value